dovetail-lab/fabric-operation/operations.md

 ./network.sh query-chaincode -t docker -p org1 -n peer-0 -c "newchannel" -s marbles -m '{"Args":["readMarble","marble1"]}'
 ```

-## Add new peer nodes of the same bootstrap org
+## Add new peer nodes of a bootstrap peer org

 You can scale up the number of peers of a running network only if Kubernetes is used.
 Use the following script to create crypto keys for the additional peer nodes: